 Usually, people try to deal in one of two ways—and sometimes both:

 The other tactic people tend to use is to sit the offending person down for a good ol’ talk.
-You think that surely you can knock some sense into them so they see what their attitude is doing to themselves and everybody else.
+After all, shouldn’t we communicate what we’re looking for out of relationships?

 Nope.
 Nobody—and that includes you—appreciates a lecture.
 Instead, the person will likely dig their heels in even more.

 So now you’re frustrated and probably a little grouchy yourself.
 You might try to make light of it, yell and argue, or any number of other things if it will just make it stop!